Thomas Green Fessenden

-Biography
+Early life and education

 Born and raised on the family farm in Walpole, New Hampshire as oldest of nine children, Fessenden graduated from Dartmouth College in 1796.
 During his college term he wrote a ballad titled "Jonathan's Courtship", which was reprinted in England.
 He studied law in Vermont with Nathaniel Chipman, occupying his leisure in writing humorous poems and other papers for the Farmer's Weekly Museum of Walpole, of which Joseph Dennie was then editor.

+Career

 He went to London in 1801 as agent for a new hydraulic machine.
 The enterprise proved a failure and involved him in pecuniary difficulties.
 While in London, he became interested in the construction of a patent mill on the River Thames, and in this enterprise also he was completely ruined.
 At this time, he formed the acquaintance of Benjamin Douglas Perkins, patentee of the metallic tractors (see Elisha Perkins) which Fessenden advertised in a poem in Hudibrastic verse.
 The poem, "Terrible Tractoration", was anonymously published in 1803 and satirized the members of the medical profession who opposed the use of the instruments.
 Nathaniel Hawthorne characterized the poem as "a work of strange, grotesque ideas, aptly expressed".
 The poem was enlarged and republished in New York in 1806 as "The Minute Philosopher".

 Politically aligned with the Federalists, Fessenden was suspicious of democracy and wrote an extended poem criticizing the Democratic-Republican Party.

 Fessenden returned to the United States in 1804 and settled in Boston.
 Later he went to New York City and edited the Weekly Inspector for two years.
 In 1812, he began to practice law in Bellows Falls, Vermont.
 He moved to Brattleboro, Vermont, in 1815, and was editor of the Reporter there.
 He returned to Bellows Falls from 1816 till 1822 to conduct the Intelligencer.
 In 1822, he went to Boston and founded the New England Farmer with which he was connected until his death.
 He also edited The Horticultural Register and The Silk Manual.
 In 1834 he published The Complete Farmer and Rural Economist, which was revised, improved and enlarged several times, until the 10th edition in 1857.

+Death

 Fessenden died in Boston on November 11, 1837, is buried at Mount Auburn Cemetery.
 Hawthorne included a piece on Fessenden in his Fanshawe, and other Pieces (Boston, 1876).